 What Happens Next?

 An initial deposit per person is required to secure your holiday, which is payable by debit or credit card or by bank transfer.
 All of your holiday details will be confirmed to you in writing, all you need to do is confirm that your details are correct.
-Your final balance will be payable nine weeks before departure.
-If you are booking within 9 weeks of travelling your full balance will be due immediately.
+Your final balance will be payable sixteen weeks before departure.
+If you are booking within sixteen weeks of travelling your full balance will be due immediately.

 How Do I Pay My Balance?